 Summitville is a tiny town located in the state of Indiana.
-With a population of 989 people and just one neighborhood, Summitville is the 323rd largest community in Indiana.
-Summitville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 991 people and just one neighborhood, Summitville is the 323rd largest community in Indiana.
+Much of the housing stock in Summitville was built prior to World War II, making it one of the older and more historic towns in the country.

 When you are in Summitville, you'll notice that it is more blue-collar than most other communities in America.
-44.68% of Summitville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Summitville is a town of professionals, service providers, and construction workers and builders.
-There are especially a lot of people living in Summitville who work in food service (11.90%), sales jobs (9.19%), and healthcare (7.72%).
+38.50% of Summitville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Summitville is a town of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Summitville who work in food service (14.05%), sales jobs (9.67%), and healthcare (7.85%).

 Also of interest is that Summitville has more people living here who work in computers and math than 95% of the places in the US.

-The rate of college-level education in Summitville is quite a bit lower than the national average among all cities of 21.84%: just 11.50% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Summitville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.34% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Summitville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Summitville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Summitville include German, English, Irish, Dutch, and French.
+Important ancestries of people in Summitville include German, Irish, English, Dutch, and European.

 The most common language spoken in Summitville is English.
 Other important languages spoken here include Italian and Spanish.